 My feeling is that iCloud will prove to be similar to IBM launching its PC in 1983.
 Prior to that point, the PC market was highly fragmented and dominated by niche players, and had little mainstream appeal.
 The arrival of IBM on the scene gave PCs a stamp of credibility and stability, and they gained sharply more acceptance.
 IBM made PC’s “easy” to get into, made them relevant, and created the archetype which others would mimic for decades.

 Apple pulled off the same feat with mp3 players and smartphones, for largely the same reasons.
 So it will be with iCloud.
 Cloud services are not new (neither were mp3 players or smartphones), and the fact is that much of our critical data already lives in the cloud, via various web apps, service subscriptions, and email.
 But until now the various services have been poorly integrated, and offered by startups that many people don’t feel comfortable handing their data over to, whether for security or long-term availability/stability reasons.

 They haven’t been ready for the mainstream, and iCloud will come to be seen as the turning point which changes that.
-For consumers who don’t yet get the relevance of cloud, the media syncing across devices provides the carrot to get into the concept.
+For consumers who don’t yet get the relevance of the cloud, the media syncing across devices provides the carrot to get into the concept.